Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/scenescript/reference/class/IImageLayer.md

 Gets the video texture if the albedo texture of this image layer is a video file.

+### playSingleAnimation(animation: String|Object): IAnimationLayer

+Create a new animation layer by animation name or JSON config.
+Only play the animation once, then remove it automatically.

 ### getAnimationLayerCount(): Number

 Get the number of animation layers currently used on this layer.